pauljonescodes/Rutgers-University-Notes/Philosophy/Social and Political Philosophy.md

             oppressive custom: in this case, even mere eccentricity is a good.

-### Chapter IV: of the limits to the authority of society over the individual.
+### Chapter IV: of the limits to the authority of society over the individual. {#chapter-iv-of-the-limits-to-the-authority-of-society-over-the-individual.}

 -   Question: What are the limits to the sovereignty of individual over himself?